usaid-cs/yesterday-i-learned/random.md

 1. A *foal* is a horse under one year old.
 1. In Europe, if you ask for "water", bottled water will be served by default, costing more than other beverages.
 Always ask for "tap water", or, preferably, "tap water, out of a tap, in a glass, not a bottle, the free kind, the kind I can get for zero Euros".
 1. Many modern tank barrels are no longer rifled (riffled? spiral grooves.), because they shoot different types of ordnance that would be damaged by the rifling, such as HEAT rounds.
-1. It's the cumin, more than other ingredients, that causes the classic curry body odour.
-Garlic and onion can, unrelatedly, cause breath problems.
 1. [Datura][wikipedia 58] makes you delirious, not high.
 1. A [skeleton crew][wiktionary] is the minimum number of people required to do something.
 1. Random article bringing up a good argument against brace-on-new-lines: [unicode comments can potentially cause an entire line to be ignored][rapapaing]